-Have extra euros (coins!) for the public toilets in The Netherlands.
-I know, you might think it’s a right to go to the toilets and you shouldn’t have to pay.
-Most of the times you have to and that’s that.
-They are very clean toilets.
+Have extra euros (coins!) for the public restrooms in The Netherlands.
+I know, you might think it’s a right to go to the toilets, and you shouldn’t have to pay.
+Most of the times you have to, and that’s that.
+They are spotless toilets.

 23. Comfort zone

 Get out of your comfort zone and explore.
-Traveling to new places can be scary and that’s okay, but now you’re here anyway so you better make the most out of it.
+Travelling to new places can be scary, and that’s okay, but now you’re here anyway so you better make the most out of it.

 24. Taking a day off

-If you’re traveling for a long amount of time it’s okay to take a day off.
+If you’re travelling for an extended amount of time, it’s okay to take a day off.
 No sightseeing, but relaxing.
 Take it when you need it, only you can feel the need and decide.

 25. Tipping in The Netherlands